mapplesyrrup/weatherStationReliability/paper.md

 The pipeline has been applied to six major U.S. hurricanes spanning 2005–2022 (Sandy, Ida, Ian, Harvey, Rita, and Michael), generating 18 CSV outputs and associated reliability maps.
-The analysis surfaces concrete, storm-specific findings.
-For example, that some stations during Hurricane Harvey reported over 90% missing data, and that regional station density (ranging from 0.000870 to 0.006371 stations/km² across the six case studies) is strongly associated with whether a storm produces a localized dip in coverage or a large observational blind spot.
+The analysis surfaces concrete, storm-specific findings, for example, that some stations during Hurricane Harvey reported over 90% missing data, and that regional station density (ranging from 0.000870 to 0.006371 stations/km² across the six case studies) is strongly associated with whether a storm produces a localized dip in coverage or a large observational blind spot.

 This research is currently being used in projects at The City College of New York.
-It also has been competed and reviewed by judges in CUNY STEM Summer Symposium, NYC Science Research Mentoring Consortium, NYC High School Student Research Conference (SRC), as well is Terra Science Fair.
+It also has been competed in and reviewed by judges at the CUNY STEM Summer Symposium, NYC Science Research Mentoring Consortium, NYC High School Student Research Conference (SRC), as well is the Terra Science Fair.
 It will be continually improved by NOAA scholars.

 # AI usage disclosure
-Generative AI (Claude Sonnet 4.6) was used is code debugging, specifically to download d1y files from the NOAA database.
+Generative AI (Claude Sonnet 4.6) was used in code debugging, specifically to download .dly files from the NOAA database.
 Otherwise, human authors reviewed, edited, validated all AI-assisted outputs and made the core design decisions.

 ## Abstract